aim42/aim42/readme.md

 #### Lean more

 * our [project homepage](http://aim42.org) gives an overview
-* the online method guide provides all (currently available) details (this our main artifact - currently under intensive development)
+* the [online method guide](http://aim42.github.io) provides all (currently available) details (this our main artifact - currently under intensive development).
+The method guide is automatically updated with every commit pushed to the central repository by Travis-CI.

 #### Contribute

 * found mistakes or ommissions: create an [issue](https://github.com/aim42/aim42/issues)
-* have ideas: fork the repo and create a pull request
+* have ideas: fork the [repository](https://github.com/aim42/aim42) and create a pull request.
+You need a basic understanding of [Git](http://git-scm.com) for this.
 * follow us on [twitter](https://twitter.com/arc_improve42)